-South Carolina licensure regulations provide for licensed educators to add on areas to the teaching license.
-Information about add-on licensure can be found in the South Carolina Licensure Manual https://www.ed.sc.gov/agency/se/EducatorServices/Licensure/documents/CertManual082013.pdf.
+For students interested in adding a certification area in a Middle Level Education subject onto one of the six Education programs offered at FMU: South Carolina licensure regulations provide for licensed educators to add on areas to the teaching license.
+Information about add-on licensure can be found in the South Carolina Licensure Manual https://ed.sc.gov/educators/certification/add/.
 For specific questions about add-on licensure, candidates are encouraged to contact the Office of Educator Services at 803-896-0325 or via email at certification@ed.sc.gov.
+Students are encouraged to talk to their advisors for guidance.